solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

   - Testing
 ---

 [Storybook](https://storybook.js.org/) is a tool for frontend development which allows you to provide examples of your UI components, document their usage and develop them in isolation.
-For a new project, I would nowadays consider it as a must-have tool, as it makes developing so much easier when you can easily see what UI components the project has and how they are used.
+For a new project, I now consider it a must-have tool.
+It simplifies development by providing a clear view of the UI components in the project and their usage.
 It also allows you to quickly develop new components or even views without having to consider how to integrate them to the actual application and constantly navigate to them during the development.
-Instead, you just create a new story for your new component, open that in the browser and develop it there until it's time to use it in the actual code.
+Instead, you simply create a new story for your component, develop it in the browser by looking at it in Storybook, and integrate it into the actual code when ready.

 All of that is enough of itself to make Storybook a must-have tool, but did you know it can also be used for testing?
 Storybook has developed a service called [Chromatic](https://www.chromatic.com/) for visual testing.
 It offers a lot of features such as automatic testing in multiple browsers, but as a SaaS product, it may not be possible to use it in all projects or it might feel like an overkill.
-The other option, which I will introduce in this blog post, is [Storybook Test Runner](https://storybook.js.org/docs/writing-tests/test-runner).
+In this blog post, I will introduce another option, [Storybook Test Runner](https://storybook.js.org/docs/writing-tests/test-runner).
 With it, all your stories turn automatically into tests.
 And with a little bit of setup, they also turn into visual tests.

 ## Storybook Test Runner

 Storybook Test Runner, as their documentation says, turns all of your stories into executable tests.
 Behind the scenes, it uses [Jest](https://jestjs.io/) as a test runner and [Playwright](https://playwright.dev/) as the environment where the tests are executed.
 The setup is straight-forward, assuming you are already using Storybook.

-Install Storybook Test Runner
+Install Storybook Test Runner with the command

 ```
 npm install @storybook/test-runner --save-dev